muhammadegaa/nusalang/README.md

 ## 🐛 Known Limitations

-**Phase 0.2 Limitations:**
+**Phase 0.3 Limitations:**
-- No member expressions (`.` operator) - Phase 0.3
+- No member expressions (`.` operator) - Phase 0.4
-- No UI block rendering - Phase 0.3
+- No real database (mock only) - Phase 0.4
-- No HTTP server for pages - Phase 0.3
+- No file watching / hot reload - Phase 0.4
-- No array/object literals - Phase 0.3
+- No array/object literals - Phase 0.4
-- No template literals - Phase 0.3
+- No template literals - Phase 0.4
-- Mock database only (no persistence) - Phase 0.3
+- No `@route` annotations - Phase 0.4
-- `data` is now a reserved keyword
+- `data` is a reserved keyword

-**Note:** All Phase 0.1 features remain fully functional.
+**Note:** All Phase 0.1 and 0.2 features remain fully functional.

 ## 🙏 Acknowledgments